DanielaTomas/FEUP-CGRA/tp3/README.md

 ![Screenshot 1](screenshots/cg-t10g01-tp3-1.png)

-- During the first half of the class, we learned how to create normal vectors and how to create our own material
+- During the first half of the first exercise, we learned how to create normal vectors and how to create our own material

 ![Screenshot 2](screenshots/cg-t10g01-tp3-2.png)

-- During the second half of the class, we applied the different colours to each tangram piece, applying what we learned in the first half
+- During the second half of the first exercise, we applied the different colours to each tangram piece, applying what we learned in the first half

+"Comente a eventualidade de, com esta definição de normais, a iluminação calculada ser semelhante à calculada com "Constant Shading"